 Throughout her Louisa, she socialized with her father’s friends, including Henry David Thoreau, Ralph Waldo Emerson, and Nathaniel Hawthorne.
 Although her family was always poor, Alcott had access to valuable learning experiences.
 She read books in Emerson’s library and learned about botany at Walden Pond with Thoreau, later writing a poem called "Thoreau’s Flute" for her friend.
 She also socialized with abolitionist Frederick Douglass and women’s suffrage activist Julia Ward Howe.

-As a teenager, Alcott worked a variety of teaching and servant jobs to earn money for her family.
+As a teenager, Alcott worked a variety of teaching and domestic jobs to earn money for her family.
 She first became a published writer at 19 years old, when a women’s magazine printed one of her poems.
 For reasons that are unclear, Alcott used a pen name—Flora Fairfield—rather than her real name, perhaps because she felt that she was still developing as a writer.
-But in 1854 at age 22, Alcott used her own name for the first time.
+But in 1854, at age 22, Alcott used her own name for the first time.
 She published Flower Fables, a collection of fairy tales she had written six years earlier for Emerson’s daughter, Ellen.

 In 1861, at the beginning of the U.S. Civil War, Alcott sewed Union uniforms in Concord and, the next year, enlisted as an army nurse.
 In a Washington, D.C. hotel-turned-hospital, she comforted dying soldiers and helped doctors perform amputations.
 During this time, she wrote about her experiences in her journal and in letters to her family.
-In 1863, she published Hospital Sketches, a fictionalized account, based on her letters, of her stressful yet meaningful experiences as a wartime nurse.
+In 1863, she published Hospital Sketches, a fictionalized account based on her letters of her stressful yet meaningful experiences as a wartime nurse.
 The book became massively popular and was reprinted in 1869 with more material.

 After a month and a half of nursing in D.C., Alcott caught typhoid fever and pneumonia.
 She received the standard treatment at the time—a toxic mercury compound called calomel.
 (Calomel was used in medicines through the 19th century.)
 Because of this exposure to mercury, Alcott suffered from symptoms of mercury poisoning for the rest of her life.
 She had a weakened immune system, vertigo, and had episodes of hallucinations.
 To combat the pain caused by the mercury poisoning (as well as a possible autoimmune disorder, such as lupus, that could have been triggered by it), she took opium.
 Alcott died of a stroke in 1888, at 55 years old.

 In 1867, Thomas Niles, an editor at a publishing house, asked Alcott if she wanted to write a novel for girls.
 Although she tried to get excited about the project, she thought she wouldn’t have much to write about girls because she was a tomboy.
-The next year, Alcott’s father was trying to convince Niles to publish his manuscript about philosophy.
+The next year, Alcott’s father, Bronson, was trying to convince Niles to publish his manuscript about philosophy.
 He told Niles that his daughter could write a book of fairy stories, but Niles still wanted a novel about girls.
-Niles told Alcott’s father that if he could get his daughter to write a (non-fairy) novel for girls, he would publish his philosophy manuscript.
+Niles told Bronson that if he could get his daughter to write a (non-fairy) novel for girls, he would publish his philosophy manuscript.
 So to make her father happy and help his writing career, Alcott wrote about her adolescence growing up with her three sisters.
 Published in September 1868, the first part of Little Women was a huge success.
 The second part was published in 1869, and Alcott went on to write sequels such as Little Men (1871) and Jo’s Boys (1886).

 In the 1870s, Alcott wrote for a women’s rights periodical and went door-to-door in Massachusetts to encourage women to vote.
 In 1879, the state passed a law that would allow women to vote in local elections on anything involving education and children—Alcott registered immediately, becoming the first woman registered in Concord to vote.
-Although met with resistance, she, along with 19 other women, cast ballots in a 1880 town meeting.
-The Nineteenth Amendment was finally ratified in 1920, decades after Alcott died.
+Although met with resistance, she, along with 19 other women, cast ballots in an 1880 town meeting.
+The 19th Amendment was finally ratified in 1920, decades after Alcott died.